History of the Jews in Lithuania: The Act of 1566

 At the same time, the middle of the 16th century witnessed a growing antagonism between the lesser nobility and the Jews.
 Their relations became strained, and the enmity of the Christians began to disturb the life of the Lithuanian Jews.
 The anti-Jewish feeling, due at first to economic causes engendered by competition, was fostered by the clergy, who were then engaged in a crusade against heretics, notably the Lutherans, Calvinists, and Jews.
 The Reformation, which had spread from Germany, tended to weaken the allegiance to the Roman Catholic Church.
 Frequent instances occurred of the marriage of Catholic women to Jews, Turks, or Tatars.
 The Bishop of Vilnius complained to Sigismund August (Dec., 1548) of the frequency of such mixed marriages and of the education of the offspring in their fathers' faiths.
 The shlyakhta also saw in the Jews dangerous competitors in commercial and financial undertakings.
-In their dealings with the agricultural classes the lords preferred the Jews as middlemen, thus creating a feeling of injury on the part of the shlyakhta.
-The exemption of the Jews from military service and the power and wealth of the Jewish tax-farmers intensified the resentment of the shlyakhta.
+In their dealings with the agricultural classes the lords preferred the Jews as middlemen, thus creating a feeling of injury on the part of the szlachta.
+The exemption of the Jews from military service and the power and wealth of the Jewish tax-farmers intensified the resentment of the szlachta.
 Members of the nobility, like Borzobogaty, Zagorovski, and others, attempted to compete with the Jews as leaseholders of customs revenues, but were never successful.
 Since the Jews lived in the towns and on the lands of the king, the nobility could not wield any authority over them nor derive profit from them.
 They had not even the right to settle Jews on their estates without the permission of the king; but, on the other hand, they were often annoyed by the erection on their estates of the toll houses of the Jewish tax-collectors.

 Hence when the favorable moment arrived, the Lithuanian nobility endeavored to secure greater power over the Jews.
 At the Diet of Vilna in 1551 the nobility urged the imposition of a special poll tax of one ducat per head, and the Volhynian nobles demanded that the Jewish tax-collectors be forbidden to erect tollhouses or place guards at the taverns on their estates.

 The opposition to the Jews was finally crystallized and found definite expression in the repressive Lithuanian statute of 1566, when the Lithuanian nobles were first allowed to take part in the national legislation.
 Paragraph Twelve of this statute contains the following articles: